Programs : Brochure

 International travel can provide invaluable learning experiences and service opportunities for its students.
 The University therefore encourages such opportunities and makes them available to our campus community.
 However, the University also recognizes that international travel for University purposes may present unique risks for our student travelers.
 For this reason, faculty, staff and administrators who wish to plan international travel with students (undergraduate or graduate) must seek location approval from the Center for International Programs (CIP) as part of the on-line Group Travel Request application at least six months in advance of the planned travel.
 Examples of "group" travel abroad with students includes, but is not limited to, service and mission-based trips, athletic trips and conference attendance.

-Before beginning a Group Travel Request Application through the system, please make note of the following information:
+Before beginning a Group Travel Request through the system, please make note of the following information:

 Ready to Begin?

-The following steps will help guide you through the process of requesting and registering your international travel with students.
+The following steps will help guide you through the process of requesting your international travel with students.
 Please begin at least six months in advance of planned travel: